I am a Marketing researcher with background in linguistics.

 Another example is the prominent use of assertive communication in marketing and social messages, as in "Save our planet!" or Nike's "Just Do It!".
 In several works I explain why marketers use this language, despite its natural tendency to evoke resistance in people, and when can it actually be more convincing than more gentle language.

-To read research ideas and projects under development, please visit my Work in Progress page.
+To read research ideas and projects under development, please visit my Work in Progress.

-For working papers, papers under review and published work, please visit my Papers page.
+For working papers, papers under review and published work, please visit my Papers.